Dublin Street closing at rail crossing

 Closing this crossing will negatively affectmany downtown residents.

-SueC almost 4 years ago
+SueC over 4 years ago

 Dear City Staff - I can understand why we need to close the road at Dublin to be in compliance with the Railway Safety Act, but are the changes to traffic direction also mandated by the Act?
 If not, please remove them from the plan.
 Public consultation has not fed into this change and neighbourhood residents do not support the change.
 Please also consider whether there is a solution to continue pedestrian access over the railway crossing as this is the route taken by many students walking to Central school.

-kathrynfolkl almost 4 years ago
+kathrynfolkl over 4 years ago

 When I heard this was happening I initially thought it was a joke.
 Now that I know that it isn't I'm wondering what thinking went into making this decision.
 I've lived in this neighbourhood for over 45 years -- not ONE incident at this railway crossing.
 And then, to add to the absurdity, the decision to make Kent St. one way.
 The topping on the cake?
 No public consultation.
 Increased train speeds is irrelevant if you have proper crossing safety features.
 I would argue those are already present.
 I strongly oppose this "planning" decision.

-Ella almost 4 years ago
+Ella over 4 years ago

 Dear City Staff,